rein14/gatsby-starter-richy/src/content/post-4.md

 ###Self developement
 Books about business, general conduct and discpline
+`• Rework by by David Heinemeier Hansson and Jason`
 ```
 • It doesn't have to be crazy at work by by David Heinemeier Hansson and Jason
 • Rework by by David Heinemeier Hansson and Jason